aivolcano/MHSTIGMAINTERVIEW/README.md

 </p>

-# MHSTIGMAINTERVIEW

-What is Stigma Attributed to?
-A Theory-Grounded, Expert-Annotated Interview Corpus for Demystifying Mental-Health Stigma

 # Instruction
 Mental-health stigma remains a pervasive social problem that hampers treatment-seeking and recovery.
 Existing resources for training neural models to finely classify such stigma are limited, relying primarily on social-media or synthetic data without theoretical underpinnings.
 To remedy this gap, we present an expert-annotated, theory-informed corpus of human-chatbot interviews, comprising 4,141 snippets from 684 participants with documented socio-cultural backgrounds.
 Our experiments benchmark state-of-the-art neural models and empirically unpack the challenges of stigma detection.
 This dataset can facilitate research on computationally detecting, neutralizing, and counteracting mental-health stigma.